crossroads/api.goodcity/README.md

 This will deploy changes to [api.goodcity.hk](http://api.goodcity.hk) (make sure your ssh keys are loaded)

+## Local Deployment using Docker

+For local development and testing, the server can be deployed using docker.
+Check out the repo and run `docker-compose up`

+The go_go_van repository is private.
+The docker deployment expects the git hub key with access to the repo in the root directory.
+Other configurations can be changes in the docker/.env file.

+The setup currently brings up the web server, postgres database, redis and fake-twilio using docker-compose.

 ## Documentation

 * API documentation is available online at http://api.goodcity.hk/api/docs